stephenmussel/redux-feedback-app/README.md

 ## Usage

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

+1. The first page will ask: `How you are doing?`.
+Enter a number between 1 and 5.
+Numbers outside of this range will prompt you to edit your answer.
+You can not leave this empty and will be asked to provide an answer.

+2. The next two pages (`understanding? support?`) have the same parameters.

+3. The fourth page: `Any comments to leave?` is not required and you can move to the next without providing an answer.

+4. At this point you've noticed that you can go `Back` and edit your previous answers.
+When you do, your previous answers will be displayed for convenience.

+5. After the `Comments` page, you can `Review` your answers and make any last minute changes.

+6. After you submit your feedback, you are directed to a `Thank you!` page and have another chance to provide new feedback.

 <p align="right">(<a href="#top">back to top</a>)</p>
 <br />